Room S26, Psychology Building

 I use twin and family modelling to investigate the relative influence of genes and environment on behavior, genome-wide association techniques for gene discovery, plus other analyses to explore the effects of rare and structural genetic variants, gene methylation and biological pathways.
 I am also interested in the interaction between measured environmental variables with genes.

-I teach the Individual Differences in Mental Health component on the MSc in Psychology of Mental Health (Conversion) Programme.
-I also teach Behavioural Genetics in the Specialist Techniques in Psychological Research MSc course.
+Individual Differences in Mental Health component on the MSc in Psychology of Mental Health (Conversion) Programme.

 I am flexible with meetings, so please just drop me an email, knock on my door or phone to organise a time.